What are Reading Lists?

 Give Students Easy Access to Library Resources

-Course Reading Lists are integrated with Canvas/D2L or linked from your syllabus, that enable faculty to easily create, maintain, evaluate, and share lists of materials.
+Course Reading Lists are integrated with Canvas and enable faculty to easily create, maintain, evaluate, and share lists of materials.
 Reading Lists replace the course reserves process that has been used in the past.

 You can assemble materials of all types into your reading list -- physical books, ebooks, journal and newspaper articles, websites, and streaming media including YouTube videos, podcasts, TED Talks, and more.
 You can build lists by yourself or collaborate with your subject librarian.